 - g Substitute replacement for all (non-overlapping) instances of pattern in the line.
-After a successful substitution, the scan for the next instance of pattern begins just after the end of the inserted characters; characters put into the line from replacement are not rescanned. - р w filename one input line being written are the same as for p.
-You can specify a maximum of 10 different filenames after w flags and w functions (see below), combined.

-Print or 'display' the line if a successful replacement was done.
+After a successful substitution, the scan for the next instance of pattern begins just after the end of the inserted characters; characters put into the line from replacement are not rescanned. - р - Print or 'display' the line if a successful replacement was done.
 The p flag writes the line to the output if and only if a substitution was actually made by the s function.
 Notice that if several s functions, each followed by a p flag, successfully substitute in the same input line, multiple copies of the line will be written to the output: one for each successful substitution.